 I’ve written a lot on this blog about the implications of an accurate understanding of Genesis 3:16 on women, Christianity, and culture (here and here).
 The Gospel-Centered Woman deals with it in depth.
 Sunday’s Super Bowl gave me a very large petri dish to observe the interactions between genders in a male dominated forum.
 I don’t mind that football is a male dominated sport by the way.
 I like men, and I like football.
 I am one of three girls, the daughter of a cotton farmer.
 We did our fair share of girly things growing up, but there wasn’t a line of demarcation between things girls did and things boys did in our family, probably because there weren’t any boys to compare ourselves too.
 I watched Sunday NFL football every week with my dad.
 To this day, the best Sunday afternoon naps I have are those with the sound of an NFL game in which I’m only marginally interested playing in the background.
-I tell my husband I’m going to take a football nap.
+I call it a football nap.
 Can’t beat them.
 But I digress.

 No, I don’t mind that football is a male dominated sport.
 I do mind that the women they invite to have visible roles are clearly chosen as eye candy.
 The cheerleaders for sure.
 But even the sideline female commentators, except for maybe Michele Tafoya, seem designed to be eye candy rather than legitimate contributors of meaningful information.
 It will be a cold day in you-know-where before they have a female commentator sitting with Troy Aikman or Joe Buck in the booth (I love that pair).
 But I can’t say that I necessarily would enjoy a female commentator either (unless it was me).
 It’s not that she’d be female, but just that she wouldn’t be male.
 Change is hard.